Basmala-sabra/Cognitive-Test-UI/README.md

 # Cognitive Test UI

 Asalam Aliukum everyone👋🏻.
-I am Basmala Sabra.This is a **static UI design** for a cognitive test results page.
+I am Basmala Sabra.
+This is a **static UI design** for a cognitive test results page.
 The design presents a user's score based on different cognitive abilities, including **Reaction Time, Memory, Verbal Skills, and Visual Processing**.
 The layout is clean, modern, and visually appealing.

 ## 🎨 Features